Adiabatic state preparation and thermalization of simulated phase noise in a Rydberg spin Hamiltonian: Phase noise in adiabatic state preparation

 Adiabatic state preparation is a technique to initialize a quantum system in a desired state \cite{Petrosyan2017,Schach2010}.
 The method is useful for preparing complex quantum states that are otherwise difficult to generate directly.
 It typically involves slowly varying the controllable parameters of a system to transform a given energy eigenstate state in an initial Hamiltonian to a target state that is the ground state of the modified Hamiltonian.
 This variation should be slow enough to satisfy the adiabatic constraint

-where $|E_m(t)\rangle$ and $|E_n(t)\rangle$ are eigenstates with energies $E_m(t)$ and $E_n(t)$ in the instantaneous Hamiltonian with an energy gap that we do not wish to cross.
+where we maintain $\hbar=0$ and with $|m(t)\rangle$ and $|n(t)\rangle$ being eigenstates corresponding with energies $E_m(t)$ and $E_n(t)$ in the instantaneous Hamiltonian with an energy gap that we do not wish to cross.
 Typically, the procedure is done starting from a state which is easy to prepare experimentally to a target state which is harder to access.
 The challenge in adiabatic state preparation is thus to maximize the energy gap to the first excited state $\Delta E_{gr}$ and to decrease the variation rate if $\Delta E_{gr}$ becomes small enough to result in unwanted excitation of higher energy eigenstates.